 - Low refrigerant

 Either way, the result is that the air conditioner's evaporator coil does not properly transfer heat, and in effect 'overcools' itself.
 The impact of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 In other words, the A/C just turned into an old-school icebox.

 What Should You Do When Your A/C Freezes?

 - Turn the unit completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
 Just make sure the A/C system is completely OFF.

 - Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and confirm that they are not impeded by furniture or curtains.

 - Call Service Experts Commercial HVAC.
-The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to an expensive repair.
 When your AC ices over it can lead to damage to the compressor.
 Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
 In fact, many people are forced to decide between installing a new system vs repairing the old model.
-If you act quickly and call a NATE-certified technician, you have better odds of having a less expensive job.
+If you act quickly and call a ACE-certified technician, you have better odds of having a less expensive job.
 Your technician will quickly analyze the problem and how to avoid the issue from happening again.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.